 1/2 teaspoon ground cardamom

 While the batter is resting, make the compote.
-Place a small saucepan over a medium heat and add the frozen fruit, sugar, cardamom, salt and a splash of water.
-Once bubbling, reduce heat slightly and use a wooden spoon to muddle and mash the fruit.
+Place a small saucepan over a medium heat and add the frozen fruit, sugar, salt and a splash of water.
+Once bubbling, reduce the heat slightly and use a wooden spoon to muddle and mash the fruit.
 Continue cooking over medium-low heat for 10 or so minutes, occasionally mashing the fruit to combine.

-To cook the pancakes, heat a small non-stick frying pan with a knob of butter.
+To cook the pancakes, heat a small non-stick frying pan with a knob of the butter.
 When the butter starts to foam, pour a small amount of the mixture into the pan and swirl around to coat the base – you want a thin layer.
 Cook for a few mins until golden brown on the bottom, then turn over and cook until golden on the the other side.
 Repeat until you have used all the mixture, stirring the mixture between pancakes to keep it lump free and adding a little more butter for frying as you need.
-Serve the pancakes topped with the compote and a spoonful of lactose-free live yogurt.
+Serve the pancakes topped with the compote and a spoonful of the yogurt.

 I really do love seeing you lot make my recipes – don’t forget to tag me @shecanteatwhat or with #fodmapfriendlykitchen across social media.